-To examine how RAI priorities varied, we fit logistic Generalized Linear Mixed Models (GLMMs)~\cite{breslow1993approximate} per principle (Table~\ref{rq2-priorities}).
-The models predicted whether a principle was prioritized ($Outcome=0/1$) as a function of task categories, mean-centered SE \& AI experience, risk tolerance, and technophilia, with random intercepts for \textit{participant} to account for repeated measures.

-The intercept (baseline) represents a developer with average SE/AI experience and AI-dispositions (relative to their peers) prioritizing a principle in AI support for \textit{development-heavy work}.
-Table~\ref{rq2-priorities} reports odds ratios (ORs) relative to this baseline (OR$>$1 = higher odds and vice versa).
-For example, the baseline odds of prioritizing \textit{Privacy \& Security} in AI for development tasks were 8.19 (i.e., $8.19/(1+8.19)$ $\approx$89\% probability).
-In quality/risk-management tasks, the odds increased by 1.91 ($8.19 \times 1.91 = 15.65$, $\approx$94\% probability).
+To examine how RAI priorities varied, we fit logistic Generalized Linear Mixed Models (GLMMs)~\cite{breslow1993approximate} per principle (Tab.~\ref{rq2-priorities}).
+The models predicted whether a principle was prioritized ($Outcome=0/1$) as a function of task categories, mean-centered SE \& AI experience, risk tolerance, and technophilia, with random effects for within-\textit{participant} repeated measures.
+The intercept (baseline) represents a developer with average SE, AI experience, and AI-dispositions (relative to their peers) prioritizing a principle in AI support for \textit{development-heavy work}.
+Tab.~\ref{rq2-priorities} reports odds ratios (ORs) relative to this baseline (OR$>$1 = higher odds and vice versa).
+For example, baseline odds of prioritizing \textit{Privacy \& Security} in AI for development tasks were 8.19 (i.e., $8.19/(1+8.19)$ $\approx$89\% probability); for quality/risk-management, odds increased by 1.91 ($8.19 \times 1.91 = 15.65$, $\approx$94\% probability).

-Next, we integrate qualitative accounts to explain why these patterns emerged and how priorities shifted across SE work categories.
+Next, we integrate qualitative insights to explain why these patterns emerged and how priorities shifted across SE work.

-\textbf{Interpretation guideline}: These results reflect preferences under a forced-choice design; they neither prescribe policy nor imply that any RAI principle is optional. \textbf{All remain essential}.
-Read them as a pragmatic “order of operations” for current tools, varying by task category and individual dispositions, as detailed next.
+\textbf{Interpretation guideline}: These results reflect developers' RAI priorities under a forced-choice design; they neither prescribe policy nor imply that any RAI principle is optional. \textbf{All remain essential}.
+Read them as a pragmatic "order of operations" for current tools, varying by task category and individual dispositions.